-As reasoning becomes a central component of model behavior, the concept of hallucination requires re-evaluation.
-Traditionally, hallucination refers to the generation of factually incorrect content~\cite{ji2023survey}.
-However, with the emergence of LRMs, explicit internal chains of thought make the underlying logic observable, enabling a process-centric analysis of model failures.
-This suggests extending the concept of hallucination from the outcome level to the process level.
-Our analysis reveals that failures often arise not from a lack of reasoning capacity, but from a lack of logical control over the problem-solving process.
-When models lose this control, they begin to hallucinate invalid logical steps by inventing non-existent constraints or fabricating justifications, which leads to incorrect conclusions.
+With explicit reasoning traces, hallucination can be analyzed at the level of intermediate steps.
+The standard definition of hallucination concerns fluent but factually incorrect content~\cite{ji2023survey}.
+LRMs expose chains of thought that make the underlying logic observable, which permits a process-centric analysis of failures and an extension of the hallucination notion from the outcome level to the process level.
+We find that many failures stem from weak logical control over the problem-solving process rather than from insufficient reasoning capacity.
+When this control breaks down, models produce invalid steps such as unsupported constraints or unwarranted derivations, which yield incorrect conclusions.

-\paragraph{Our Findings} To quantify the prevalence of these process-level deviations, we analyze reasoning traces from Multi-Hop Question Answering (MHQA) benchmarks.
-We begin with a representative example in Figure~\ref{fig:fig1_real_case}, generated by Qwen3-4B, which illustrates a recurring failure pattern.
-In this retrieval-augmented scenario asking, \textit{``Who is the child of Caroline LeRoy's spouse?''}, the model successfully retrieves the necessary facts: it identifies the spouse as Daniel Webster and locates his son, Fletcher Webster.
-However, despite correctly deriving the answer, the model falls into a self-imposed constraint trap, assuming the child must be from their specific marriage.
-The model fails to monitor or verify the validity of this new constraint, leading it to unjustifiably reject the correct candidate.
-This example vividly demonstrates that the failure stems not from insufficient capacity, but from a lack of metacognitive monitoring, specifically the failure to critically evaluate its own logical constraints before overriding a valid conclusion.

-We demonstrate that this failure pattern occurs at scale across multiple MHQA benchmarks, including MuSiQue~\cite{trivedi2022musique}, HotpotQA~\cite{yang2018hotpotqa}, and 2WikiMultiHopQA~\cite{ho2020constructing}.
-We classify reasoning traces to identify instances where the correct answer is successfully derived during intermediate steps yet discarded in the final output.
-We term these cases \textit{answer-inclusive errors}.
-To distinguish genuine logical derivation from incidental mentions, such as random guesses or rote enumeration, we employ an LLM-as-a-Judge evaluation.
-This approach ensures that the presence of the correct answer is explicitly grounded in relevant retrieved evidence.
-Figure~\ref{fig:fig2_error_categorization} reports the prevalence of these verified errors, confirming that a substantial fraction of model failures stem from a critical breakdown in metacognitive monitoring, where the model successfully derives the truth but fails to recognize and preserve it.
-Details regarding the specific judge model and evaluation prompts are provided in the Appendix~\ref{sec:secE.1}.